aplsimple/tclbag/README.md

 <b>Note:</b>

-There may be some issues while using [tclkit](https://github.com/aplsimple/tclbag/releases) with [alited](https://aplsimple.github.io/en/tcl/alited), esp. when an external package is required.
+   * While using [alited](https://aplsimple.github.io/en/tcl/alited) with [tclkit](https://github.com/aplsimple/tclbag/releases), there may be issues with an external package required by a project.

-In such case, this information might be helpful: [Usage tclkits with alited](https://aplsimple.github.io/en/tcl/alited/index.html#tclkit)
+<br>In such case, tips of [Using alited with tclkits](https://aplsimple.github.io/en/tcl/alited/index.html#tclkit) might be useful.

+## Androwish builds

+Like [tclkit](https://wiki.tcl-lang.org/page/Tclkit), <em>vanilla Tcl/Tk</em> is a stand-alone executable that can be used instead of fully deployed  [Tcl/Tk](https://wiki.tcl-lang.org/).

+A lot of vanilla builds are available at [androwish.org](http://androwish.org/download/index.html).
+Just select a <em>vanilla wish</em> corresponding to your platform.

+The [androwish vanilla builds](http://androwish.org/download/index.html) contain a lot of additional Tcl/Tk packages which makes them so remarkable.

+You need not install most of the popular packages while using an [androwish's vanilla wish](http://androwish.org/download/index.html).

 ## Download